astrophlle/astrophlle/README.md

 ══════════════════════════════════════════
 <div align='center'>
   <b> 　　 </b>
-" 𝖠𝗇𝖽 𝗒𝗈𝗎'𝗋𝖾 𝗌𝗍𝖺𝗋𝗍𝗂𝗇𝗀 𝗍𝗈 𝖻𝗈𝗋𝖾 𝗆𝖾, 𝖻𝖺𝖻𝗒 "
+" we can talk about things that we know nothing about "
    <br>　　<br>

 <div align='center'>
   <b> 　　 </b>
-" 𝖶𝗁𝗒'𝖽 𝗒𝗈𝗎 𝗈𝗇𝗅𝗒 𝖼𝖺𝗅𝗅 𝗆𝖾 𝗐𝗁𝖾𝗇 𝗒𝗈𝗎'𝗋𝖾 𝗁𝗂𝗀𝗁? "
+" we can go forever until you wannt sit it out "